 A Bolivian Monastery Adopted A Dog And Named Him Friar Mustache

-The devout pupper has slotted right into his duties with the other monks, being given the traditional robe, his own habit (monks quarters) and duties.
+The devout pupper has slotted right into his duties with the other monks, being given the traditional robe, his own habit (monk's quarters), and responsibilities.
 The best part?
-They named him Friar Bigotón which directly translates to Friar Mustache.
+They named him Friar Bigotón, which directly translates to Friar Mustache.
 Amazing, we know.
-The monks hope that their example will lead to other monasteries or churches follow in their footsteps and take on a holy boy of their own.
+The monks hope that their example will lead other monasteries or churches to follow in their footsteps and take on a holy boy of their own.

 Look at his little robes!